BlythMeister/Clockify-HA/README.md

 ### What's New

+- **📊 Progress Tracking**: All sensors now include automatic progress tracking based on your Clockify workspace settings - see how you're tracking against your daily/weekly goals with percentage complete and remaining time
 - **🎯 Timer Actions**: Start and stop timers directly from Home Assistant using `clockify.start_timer` and `clockify.stop_timer` services
 - **☕ Break Time Exclusion**: All time calculations now automatically exclude break time for more accurate work tracking
 - **🤖 Enhanced Automations**: Create powerful automations to manage your time tracking based on location, schedule, or other Home Assistant entities